 Asthma is a chronic disease affecting the air passages in the lungs.
 Actual causes of asthma are not known.
 However, asthma experts believe that a combination of genetic and environmental factors can cause asthma or at least make a person sensitive to asthma triggers.
 Family history, childhood viral infections, and early allergen exposure may be factors.

 However, no one really knows why some people are affected by asthma and others are not.
 Allergies often are associated with asthma.
-But not all people with allergies suffer from asthma.
-While asthma causes are not known, doctors have identified two main causes of asthma symptoms:
+But not all people with allergies have asthma.
+While asthma causes are not known, doctors have identified main causes of asthma symptoms.